kreier/study/markdown/37_Hag/README.md

-# Leviticus
+# Haggai

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Haggai in Jerusalem.
+The writing was completed 520 B.C.E.
+The time covered are 112 days in 520 B.C.E.

-## Leviticus 1
+## Haggai 1

 ```
 TBD